Online13/nn-explorer/README.md

 # nn-explorer

-An interactive React application for visually designing and simulating neural network architectures.
+**NN Explorer** is an interactive tool for creating, visualizing, and simulating neural network architectures.
+It allows you to design models layer-by-layer, connect them visually, automatically calculate shape transformations, and export the architecture as ready-to-use PyTorch code.
+Ideal for quickly prototyping and understanding model structures without writing code manually.

 ## Features
 - [ ] **Drag-and-Drop**: Add layers from a palette to a central whiteboard.